BorgwardtLab/fMRI_Cubical_Persistence/README.md

 This reproduces Figure 3e in the paper.

-Please note that due to the size restrictions, we cannot include the raw data required for the `baseline-tt` and `baseline-pp` data sets.
+**Note to NeurIPS 2020 reviewers**: Please note that due to the size restrictions, we cannot include the raw data required for the `baseline-tt` and `baseline-pp` data sets.
 If you want to reproduce these results, please take a look at our [OSF Project](https://osf.io/e86js/?view_only=7300c960263944f2b0115dd8cfac1203) and download the code and data from there.
 Note that this does **not** apply to the topological summary statistics; these summaries are sufficiently small such that we can 'ship' them with the code.

 To run the corresponding calculations, call the `predict_age.py` script on different input data sets.
 The script is sufficiently smart to automatically use the appropriate fitting method based on the input
 data:

+    # For the topological summary statistics.
+Again, they also work for
+    # different brain masks (not showing all of them here).
+Please note
+    # that `total_persistence_p1` is equivalent to the `p1_norm`, as we
+    # describe it in the paper (the terminology in the paper was chosen
+    # because it is more consistent).
+    python predict_age.py -s 'total_persistence_p1' ../results/summary_statistics/brainmask.json
+    python predict_age.py -s 'infinity_norm_p1' ../results/summary_statistics/brainmask.json

     # For the baseline-tt and baseline-pp experiments, respectively.
 For
     # both experiments, other brain masks are also available.